Albert-Ma/albert-ma.github.io/_pages/about.md

 - [A curated list of awesome papers on pre-trained models for IR](https://github.com/Albert-Ma/awesome-pretrained-models-for-information-retrieval)

 ### <span style="color:#2561a0">News and Events</span>
+- [October.
+2021] Invited talk at the Baidu NLP group, Beijing.
 - [May.
 2021] Invited talk "pretrained models for inforamtion retrieval", at the Alipay Search Department of Ant Group, Beijing.
 - [Apr.
 2021] Our PROP model reached the top of the MSMARCO Document Ranking [leaderboard](https://microsoft.github.io/MSMARCO-Document-Ranking-Submissions/leaderboard/) Again!
 - [Jan.
 2021] Our PROP model reached the top of the MSMARCO Document Ranking [leaderboard](https://microsoft.github.io/MSMARCO-Document-Ranking-Submissions/leaderboard/).